OpenNMT/CTranslate/README.md

 CTranslate is a C++ implementation of OpenNMT's `translate.lua` script.
 It has few dependencies and facilitates the use of OpenNMT models in existing products and on various platforms.
 It uses [Eigen](http://eigen.tuxfamily.org) as a backend.

-It only supports CPU translation of OpenNMT models that were released with the [`release_model.lua`](https://github.com/OpenNMT/OpenNMT/tree/master/tools#release-model).
+It only supports CPU translation of OpenNMT models that were released with the [`release_model.lua`](https://github.com/OpenNMT/OpenNMT/tree/master/tools#release-model) script.

 ## Dependencies